Multi-Platform Arcade Game Designer 0.7.8 (Windows)

 How to Write Spectrum Games

-This is the latest version of my guide which explains how to write Spectrum games.
+This is the latest version of my guide which explains how to write Spectrum games although it does assume the reader has some knowledge of assembly basics beforehand.
 Step-by-step, it shows you how to put things on the screen, move them around, read the keyboard, play sounds etc. It even covers BASIC loaders.
 Everything you need to start writing your own ZX Spectrum games in 97 pages.

 Before I left the scene, this book was updated to include chapters on machine code basics such as binary, 8 and 16-bit registers, flags etc. Essentially How to Write Spectrum Games for the Absolute Beginner.
 I will dig this out, tidy it up and upload to itch.io soon.
 Meanwhile, you'll have to make do with version 1.1: